Gathering detailed insights and metrics for react-sortablejs

 Those options are applied as follows.

-These are all default DOM attributes.
+These are all defaults DOM attributes.
 Nothing special here.

 The same as state